dapr/go-sdk/Readme.md

         panic(err)
     }
     defer client.Close()
-    //TODO: use the client here, see below for examples }
+    // TODO: use the client here, see below for examples }
 ```